-Psychological Therapy for Anorgasmia Problems
+Psychological Therapy for Anorgasmia in Wolverhampton and Online

 Anorgasmia is the medical term for the inability to achieve an orgasm and figures suggest that 10-12% of women will never have an orgasm in their lives.
 Men do suffer this problem in very small proportions but in general, it affects many more females.

 It is also estimated that more than 70% of women will never, or never orgasm through the act of sexual intercourse.

 This is often due to the fact that stimulation during intercourse is quite difficult with manual stimulation generally much more successful.